 If you have periodontitis, we’ll need to schedule appointments for scaling and root planing.
 During this procedure, we remove dental plaque and tartar both above and below the gum line.
 This helps mitigate the damaging effects of gum disease.

 Dr. Katherine Bandos is dedicated to helping you maintain a beautiful, healthy smile for life!
-As a , she is dedicated to treating patients of all ages with compassion and respect.
+As a family dentist in Kalamazoo, MI, she is dedicated to treating patients of all ages with compassion and respect.
 To request an appointment, call Kalamazoo Smiles at (269) 353-3700.
+You may also fill out our online contact form and someone from our team will reach out to you soon.